 These types of yoga asana or breathing with exercises to strengthen lungs enable you to use your lungs to their full capacity.
 Also, this technique helps in breathing in yoga consciously while you focus on your breathing pattern.
 To get started with this regime, lie down and bend the knees.

 - Place your right hand on your chest and the left on your belly.
 Notice your breath as you inhale and exhale.

-- Practice breathing in such a way that the air is filled in your lower lungs and the hand resting on your belly moves upwards while you inhale, and the one on the chest remains still.
+- Practice breathing in yoga or breathing with exercise such a way that the air is filled in your lower lungs and the hand resting on your belly moves upwards while you inhale, and the one on the chest remains still.
 This can be done eight to ten times.